-The proposal contemplates the redevelopment of the subject site with a true mixed use development.
-The proposal will contain a range of housing types, at-grade retail, new office space and a centralized privately owned publicly accessible open space ("POPS").
+The proposal contemplates the redevelopment of the subject site with a mixed-use development that includes a range of housing types, at-grade retail space, a potential day care and two courtyard POPS.
 The proposed development will contribute to the evolution of Midtown Oakville into a complete, pedestrian and transit-oriented community, and will provide the lands necessary to support the new local road network.